 - Trunk cleanup.
 Mature trees will occasionally sprout epicormic growth from their trunks; honey locust especially likes to do this.
 Alternately, you may at times need to down pull all or part of a vine climbing a tree.

 - Tidying high on trellises.
-When you need to tidy up climbers like clematis, trumpet creepers, and some roses you might like to use a pole pruner, though most of the time I think I’d find working from a ladder more comfortable.
+When you need to tidy up climbers such as clematis, trumpet creepers, and some roses, you might like to use a pole pruner.
 If you didn’t have a spotter to work with you, that would be another good reason to use pole pruners.

 Pole Pruning, General Technique

-There isn’t much to say on the subject: when it comes to actually using the tool, it will come naturally to you.
-Rather than a step-by-step, I’ll offer just a few things to keep in mind:
+There isn’t much to say on the subject: when it comes to using the tool, it will come naturally to you.
+Rather than a step-by-step, keep a few things to keep in mind:

 - If cutting a branch, stand off to one side not directly below it.
 If cutting small wood you can be below it, but don’t look up as you cut.
 Or wear safety goggles.
-Never a bad idea.
+That's never a bad idea.

 - Wear work gloves to prevent rope burn.
 Even cheap cotton gloves make a big difference.

-- I like to loop the rope once around my palm and then close my fist over it before I cut.
-Now I get a strong pull without having to squeeze my hand to hold the rope tight.
+- Loop the rope once around your palm and then close your fist over it before you cut.
+Now you can get a strong pull without having to squeeze your hand to hold the rope tight.

-- Don’t try to cut anything too large (over a half inch thick).
+- Don’t try to cut anything too large (over a 1/2-inch thick).
 You’ll be tempted to at times, and it won’t work, and embedding the blade in dense wood is no fun.
 It’s hard to pull out, and now you’ve left a gash in living wood.

 - Cut as you would cut with hand pruners, but don’t go nuts trying to cut precisely at a node every time; it’s just too hard.
 Get the twig deep into the crook of the pole pruner head where the cutting action takes place, then pull the rope to make your cut.